simwai/spotify-playlist-keyword-filter/README.md

 - Never commit your `.env` file to version control
 - Keep your API credentials secure
 - The `.env.example` file shows the required format without exposing real credentials
+- Protect your ADMIN_KEY as it provides access to cache management endpoints

 ## Contributing